BANGAUTOGLASS

 Quarter glass damage on the i8 is generally covered under comprehensive auto insurance, not collision coverage.
 Comprehensive covers non-collision events like road debris impacts, vandalism, and weather-related damage — which are among the most common causes of i8 quarter glass failure.
 If your damage came from a rock kicked up on the highway or from an attempted break-in, comprehensive is the coverage type to look at.

 Whether a claim makes sense depends on your deductible, your policy's glass coverage terms, and the total cost of the replacement.
 Because the i8 is a higher-value vehicle with specialty glass, the replacement cost may well exceed a standard deductible in many cases, making a claim worth pursuing.
-Bang AutoGlass can assist you in understanding and navigating the insurance claim process if you haven't started one yet — we're not filing claims on your behalf, but we can help you understand what information you'll need and walk alongside you through the process.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What to Expect From a Mobile BMW i8 Quarter Glass Replacement